swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 <a name="changes-between-versions"></a>
 ## 9. Changes between versions

-**Changes between version 1.6 and 1.5:**
+**Changes between version 1.4 and 1.5:**

+- Section 2.1.3 "Identity Providers", was extended to include requirements on metadata to signal support for the SAP (Signature Activation Protocol).
 - New section 7.2.2 "Requesting SCAL2 Signature Activation Data".
 This amendment describes how and when to request Signature Activation Data from an Identity Provider in order to enable a signature service to operate as a Qualified Signature Creation Device (QSCD).

-**Changes between version 1.4 and 1.5:**

 - Section 7.2, "Authentication Requests", was extended to recommend the usage of the `<saml2p:RequesterID>` element within `<saml2p:Scoping>`.
 The reason for this recommendation is that Identity Providers may need information about the "Signature Requestor", i.e., the Service Provider that requested the signature that caused a Signature Service to request authentication.
 - Section 6.3.4, "The Authentication Statement", contained a requirement about how to process a received authentication context URI that was incorrect.
 This has been corrected.